unyt-org/articles/articles/uix-introduction-vue.md

 </unyt-tab>
 <unyt-tab label="UIX" default>

 In UIX, there is no dedicated event system.
-In fact, you can easily resemble Vue's event functionality using a pure standardized JavaScript feature – Callbacks:
+In fact, you can easily resemble Vue's event functionality using a pure standardized JavaScript feature – callbacks:

 ```tsx
 // frontend/components/ListItem.tsx